opencomputeproject/ocp-spec-tools/README.md

 This tooling requires Docker to be installed before it can run.

-- On a Windows platform, this tooling can be run using Windows Linux Subsystem (WLS) and Docker Desktop.
+- On a Windows platform, this tooling can be run using Windows Linux Subsystem (WLS) and Docker.
 The installation flow is described in [INSTALL_WINDOWS.md](INSTALL_WINDOWS.md).
 - On an Ubuntu platform, Docker can be installed by following [this](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository) guide.

 Once Docker has been installed, the following commands will install the OCP spec rendering tooling.